Halloumi: Legal issues

-In the United States, Halloumi is a registered trademark owned by Cyprus, while in the UK it is owned by the Foundation for the Protection of the Traditional Cheese of Cyprus named Halloumi.
+In the United States, Halloumi is a registered trademark owned by Cyprus, while in the UK it is owned by the Foundation for the Protection of the Traditional Dairy Product of Cyprus.

 It is protected as a geographical indication in the European Union, as a protected designation of origin (PDO), which means, within the EU, only products made in certain parts of Cyprus can be called "halloumi".
-PDO protection for Halloumi was delayed largely by disagreements among farmers of cattle, sheep, and goats regarding the inclusion of and amount of cows' milk in the cheese.
+PDO protection for Halloumi was delayed largely by disagreements among farmers of cattle, sheep, and goats regarding the inclusion of and amount of cows' milk in it.

-In 2006, a German enterprise registered the trademark "Gazi hellim"; hellim is the name of the cheese in the Turkish language.
+In 2006, a German enterprise registered the trademark "Gazi hellim"; hellim is the name of it in the Turkish language.
 The Cypriot dairy producers' organisation filed a complaint with the European Union Intellectual Property Office, which was rejected.